“Together We’re Better”

-The Mayor’s Matching Grant Program was implemented in 1994 and has been available to the public ever since.
-This program provides grant funds to neighborhood associations, schools and non-profit organizations that plan and implement projects, which address neighborhood needs, improve education and build community pride.
-The Mayor and City Commissioners believe in the power and creativity of its citizens to address challenges, build communities and develop relationships with fellow neighbors, community partners and local businesses through the Mayor’s Matching Grants.
+The Mayor’s Matching Grant Program was implemented in 1994 to partner with neighborhood associations, schools and non-profit organizations to fund projects which address neighborhood needs, improve education and build community pride.
+The Mayor and City Commissioners believe in the power and creativity of its citizens to address challenges, build communities and develop relationships with fellow neighbors, community partners and local businesses through the Mayor’s Matching Grant Program.

 Mayor’s Matching Grant Guidelines for Schools and Nonprofit Organizations